deltaDNA/unity-sdk/README.md

 ### SmartAds on iOS

 We use [CocoaPods](https://cocoapods.org/) to install our SmartAds library plus the 3rd party ad network libraries.
 The included Podfile will add our iOS SmartAds Pod to your XCode project along with all the ad networks we support.
 A post process build hook prepares the XCode project Unity generates to support CocoaPods and adds the Podfile to the iOS build directory.
 It then runs `pod install` to download the dependencies and create the *Unity-iPhone.xcworkspace*.
 You will need to open the workspace file since Unity doesn't know about this.
 Clicking *build and run* is therefore not supported.

+__The ad networks require a minimum target version of 7, and ideally 8 to get the latest sdks.
+If the default 6 is used cocoapods will fail and no xcworkspace file will be generated.__

 To select which ad networks should be included in the game select *DeltaDNA* from the Unity menu bar, navigate to *SmartAds -> Select Networks*, which will open a tab with the settings.
 The ad networks can now be selected or deselected, and clicking *Apply* will persist the changes.